Electives and Research Opportunities - Internal Medicine Residency

 Residents are encouraged to engage in clinical or basic science research during their training.
 Through our comprehensive mentoring program, our residents are very successful in these endeavors presenting their abstracts at national scientific meetings and publishing in peer-reviewed journals.

 Residents receive close supervision by their preceptor throughout all phases of their research, learning the process from hypothesis development to IRB submission through experimentation, data collection and analysis, and formal writing for presentation and publication.
 Over 40 residents present posters or deliver oral reports at the May meeting of the ACP each year.
 We support residents to present their work accepted at national meetings.
-The full listing of abstracts and publications for 2016-2017 can be found here and includes 22 regional abstracts, 8 national and international abstracts and 41 peer reviewed publications!!!
+The residents' abstracts and publications for 2017-2018 includes !!!

 With the approval of the American Board of Internal Medicine (ABIM), residents may train in the clinical sciences and clinical or biomedical research through the ABIM Research Pathway.
 This leads to certification in internal medicine after 2 years of clinical training plus at least 2 years of research in the setting of a subspecialty fellowship.
 Special requirements apply to each of the subspecialties.
 Several of our fellowship programs have T-32 grants that allow for a seamless pathway from residency through fellowship to an academic career.
 Residents accepted into this track are closely mentored by the Director of our Physician Scientist Program in the Department of Medicine.

 If you are interested in applying to the ABIM Research Pathway, see our Application Process to complete a Supplemental Application.
 Also review the ABIM Requirements for this pathway for more information.